Real-time kinematic positioning: Practical considerations

-In practice, RTK systems use a single base-station receiver and a number of mobile units.
+RTK systems use a single base-station receiver and a number of mobile units.
 The base station re-broadcasts the phase of the carrier that it observes, and the mobile units compare their own phase measurements with the one received from the base station.
 There are several ways to transmit a correction signal from base station to mobile station.
 The most popular way to achieve real-time, low-cost signal transmission is to use a radio modem, typically in the UHF Band.
 In most countries, certain frequencies are allocated specifically for RTK purposes.
 Most land-survey equipment has a built-in UHF-band radio modem as a standard option.
 RTK provides accuracy enhancements up to about 20 km from the base station.

 This allows the units to calculate their relative position to within millimeters, although their absolute position is accurate only to the same accuracy as the computed position of the base station.
-For RTK with a single base station, accuracy of 8mm + 1ppm (parts per million / 1mm per km) horizontal and 15mm + 1ppm vertical relative to the base station can be achieved, depending on the device.
-For example, with a base station 16 km (slightly less than 10 miles) away, relative horizontal error would be 8mm + 16mm = 24mm (slightly less than an inch).
+For RTK with a single base station, accuracy of 8 mm + 1 ppm (parts per million / 1mm per km) horizontal and 15 mm + 1 ppm vertical relative to the base station can be achieved, depending on the device.
+For example, with a base station 16 km (slightly less than 10 miles) away, relative horizontal error would be 8 mm + 16 mm = 24 mm (slightly less than an inch).

 Although these parameters limit the usefulness of the RTK technique for general navigation, the technique is perfectly suited to roles like surveying.
 In this case, the base station is located at a known surveyed location, often a benchmark, and the mobile units can then produce a highly accurate map by taking fixes relative to that point.
 RTK has also found uses in autodrive/autopilot systems, precision farming, machine control systems and similar roles.

+Base stations

+A continuously operating reference station (CORS) is a station that continuously broadcast corrections, usually over an Internet connection.
+A typical CORS setup consists of a single reference station from which the raw data (or corrections) are sent to the rover receiver (i.e., the user).
+The user then forms the carrier phase differences (or corrects their raw data) and performs the data processing using the differential corrections.

+Networking

 Network RTK extend the use of RTK to a larger area containing a network of reference stations.
 Operational reliability and accuracy depend on the density and capabilities of the reference-station network.
-With network RTK, accuracy of 8mm + 0.5ppm horizontal and 15mm + 0.5 ppm vertical relative to the nearest station can be achieved, depending on the device.
-For example, with a base station 16 km (slightly less than 10 miles) away, relative horizontal error would be 8mm + 8mm = 16mm (roughly 5/8 of an inch).
+With network RTK, accuracy of 8 mm + 0.5 ppm horizontal and 15 mm + 0.5 ppm vertical relative to the nearest station can be achieved, depending on the device.
+For example, with a base station 16 km (slightly less than 10 miles) away, relative horizontal error would be 8 mm + 8 mm = 16 mm (roughly 5/8 of an inch).

-A Continuously Operating Reference Station (CORS) network is a network of RTK base stations that broadcast corrections, usually over an Internet connection.
+A CORS network is a network of CORS.
 Accuracy is increased in a CORS network, because more than one station helps ensure correct positioning and guards against a false initialization of a single base station.